ska-telescope/ska-integration-test-harness/README.md

 ### Prerequisites

-Here it follows an example of how to initialize the test harness through opportune fixtures in a `pytest` test script.
+Here it follows an example of how to initialise the test harness through opportune fixtures in a `pytest` test script.
 We assume you have available a `test_harness_config.yaml` file
 (see [example](tests/config_examples/valid_test_harness_config.yaml)